jacobcreedwatkins/JQR/scanning.md

  ### Additional Options

  - `-Pn` : pingless scan.
 This will skip the Nmap host discovery stage altogether.
 Normally, Nmap uses this stage to determine active machines for heavier scanning, but ths may be pointless if hosts are already known.

+- `-T<1,2,3,4,5>` : Timing options, where the number between 1 and 5 determines aggressiveness of the scan.

- Note about SCTP: Stream Control Transmission Protocol is a third transport layer standard besides TCP and UDP.
+- Note about SCTP: Stream Control Transmission Protocol is a third transport layer standard besides TCP and UDP.
 It is a transport layer protocol that is message-driven like UDP, but reliable like TCP.

-- `-T<1,2,3,4,5>` : Timing options, where the number between 1 and 5 determines aggressiveness of the scan.
+Typically only used by backend telecom systems, so a `-sY` scan is highly specialized.

 | number |     speed   |   purpose/description                               |